- Asked by: David Stewart, MSP for Highlands and Islands, Scottish Labour

 Answered by Joe FitzPatrick on 6 November 2018

-To ask the Scottish Government what the timetable is for implementing each recommendation in the report, Clinical Review of the Impacts of Hepatitis C: Short Life Working Group Report for the Scottish Government.
+To ask the Scottish Government, in light of its acceptance of the recommendations in the report, Clinical Review of the Impacts of Hepatitis C: Short Life Working Group Report for the Scottish Government, when it expects to provide payments to people affected by contaminated blood-borne viruses, including hepatitis C and HIV, and how much each claimant will be entitled to.

 Answer